briankeegan/present-recollection/README.md

 ###### Delete

   - [x]  Create basic delete interface as close to [wireframe](https://projects.invisionapp.com/freehand/document/Jn0SGLpJr) as possible to gifts.
   - [x] To do this, I wanted a delete confirmation.
-I acheived this by using bootraps popover.
+I achieved this by using Bootstrap popover.
 (If your curious please reach out!)
   - [x]  Create event and link to api
   - [x]  Create api connection
   - [x]  Back in event add `.then` method to api, so ui runs after success or failure